Vgrams05/Vgrams05.github.io/_posts/2020-9-24-About the Research.md

 ---

 # In Conclusion
-> Within the battle of Diabetes I can tell you it is not easy and especially being pregnant it can be dangerous but I know it is still something achievable.
+> Within the battle of Diabetes I can tell you it is not easy and especially being pregnant it can be dangerous but I know being diabetic and pregnant is still something achievable.